taskcluster/taskcluster-rfcs/rfcs/0147-third-party-login.md

 ## Implementation

 The "big picture" here is that a Taskcluster deployment acts as an OAuth2 authorization server and resource server.
-The "resource" that the deployment protects is temporary Taskcluster credentials.
+The "resource" that the deployment protects is Taskcluster credentials.
 Thus a client carries out a standard OAuth2 authorization transaction, then uses the resulting `access_token` to request Taskcluster credentials as needed.

 The deviations from OAuth2 are as follows: